Assessing astrophysical foreground subtraction in DECIGO using compact binary populations inferred from the first part of the LIGO-Virgo-KAGRA's fourth observation run: Introduction

 \section{Introduction}

 It is believed that our Universe experienced the accelerated expansion, called \textit{inflation}, at its very beginning.
 Although there are many mechanisms to realize the inflationary expansion, no concrete conclusion has been achieved yet.
 One of the keys to unveiling the inflationary universe is the primordial \ac{SGWB} that originates from the quantum fluctuation of the tensor perturbation.
-In this work, we consider the space-based laser interferometer DECIGO~\cite{Kawamura:2020pcg} as a probe of the primordial \ac{SGWB}.
+In this work, we consider DECi-hertz Interferometer Gravitational wave Observatory (DECIGO)~\cite{Kawamura:2020pcg}, which is a space-based laser interferometer, as a probe of the primordial \ac{SGWB}.
 DECIGO has the sensitivity at the frequency band from \qty{0.01}{Hz} to \qty{10}{Hz}, and their configurations can be optimized for searching primordial \ac{SGWB} (see Sec.~\ref{subsec: signal and detector}).